BlankWheein/P1---Traficsimulation-in-c/README.md

 This data clearly shows that in this case they should not choose to implement more than 1 Buslane since that would destroy the flow of traffic.
 More graphs can be made from the data using the csv file, this is just a few of the relevant ones in our case

+# Accuracy of data

+While this is a very simple simulation it can give powerful results.
+We have a bunch of unit tests that makes sure both the physics of the acceleration is correct, and to make sure that the cars behaves as they should in all scenarios.
+We did make some assumptions in this simulation based on observations from our data.

+ * Out of all the cars that drove on the bridge only 3 cars switched lane while on the bridge which made us limit the cars in our simulation to not being able to switch lane
+ * We also limited traffic lights to not have a yellow light, which should not affect the overall results
+ * cars have a fixed acceleration, this is something that would be easy to change but unsure if it would break anything so we had a static accelerationn